 Our gastroenterologists use advanced technology to diagnose and treat even the most difficult disorders affecting the GI system in areas including your esophagus, stomach, small bowel, colon, gallbladder, liver, pancreas and bile ducts.

 Colonoscopy and endoscopy procedures are commonly used diagnostic tools and critical to early detection of cancers including esophageal and colorectal.
-All Catholic Health hospitals offer these procedures, both for hospitalized patients and on an outpatient basis, at facilities across Long Island.

 A team of board-certified gastroenterologists and anesthesiologists, as well as registered nurses and support staff, deliver the highest quality and safest care to patients.

 An endoscopy, a procedure used to diagnose and treat digestive system issues, helps identify issues in your digestive tract.
 The procedure is performed using a flexible tube with a tiny camera that sends images to a video screen.
 The images allow your physician to check for polyps, ulcers and other abnormalities in your digestive tract.
 During an endoscopy, the scope is able to take tissue samples, remove polyps and perform other exams.